Sv443/BetterYTM-Plugin-Template/README.md

 ## Inner Workings:
 ### File structure:
-- The `src/` folder contains the source code of the plugin.
+- The `src/` folder contains the source code of the plugin (import prefix: `@/`).
   - `index.ts` is the main file that will be compiled into the userscript.
 In there, hook all the functions you want to run when the plugin is loaded.
+  - `types.ts` makes sure that the BYTM API is available in your code by providing its global types.
+    If you need more global events, you will need to manually enter them in the `interface WindowEventMap` by following the format of the other entries and cross-referencing the BYTM API documentation.
+  - `example/` contains example code to show you how to interact with the BYTM API.
+  - `utils/` contains utility functions for better organization of your code (import prefix: `@utils/`).
+    - `constants.ts` contains constants that are used throughout the plugin.
+      The example values that are in there (build mode and number) are inserted by the custom vite plugin in `vite.config.ts`.
+      You can add your own constants in there and use them throughout your code as a single source of truth.
     - `logging.ts` has shorthand functions for logging stuff to the console.
 This has the benefit of adding a common prefix to all log messages and in here you can hook your own functions to improve the logging system.
     - `plugin.ts` contains the plugin definition object, the plugin registration logic and constants exposed by the registration (token and event emitter instance).
-  - `types.ts` makes sure that the BYTM API is available in your code by providing its global types.
-    If you need more global events, you will need to manually enter them in the `interface WindowEventMap` by following the format of the other entries and cross-referencing the BYTM API documentation.
-  - `example/` contains example code to show you how to interact with the BYTM API.
 - The `assets/` folder contains all the assets that are used in the plugin, think image, audio, video files, HTML, CSS, markdown, whatever.
   These assets can be linked to a `@resource` directive by editing the `vite.config.ts` file, where you can then use `GM.getResourceUrl()` to get the URL of the asset, which you can then `fetch()` or point to in an img, video, audio, etc. tag.
-- The `bytm` folder contains BetterYTM's entire repository as a submodule.
+- The `bytm` folder contains BetterYTM's entire repository as a submodule (import prefix: `@bytm/`).
   The branch of this submodule dictates which version of BetterYTM your plugin is compatible with.
   `main` is the latest release version, `develop` is the latest in-dev version.
   I recommend you read up on Git submodules to understand how they work and how to update them.